-- A. Service providers for habilitation services and services provided outside the Family home shall meet all of the certification, licensing and quality assurance regulations related to their provider type (Respite Service providers that provide community connector, movement therapy, massage therapy, hippotherapy, intensive support, and transition support in the family home must: - Meet the required qualifications as defined in the federally approved HCBS-CHRP waiver. - 2.
+- A. Service providers for habilitation services and services provided outside the Family home shall meet all of the certification, licensing and quality assurance regulations related to their provider type (Respite Service providers that provide supported community connection, movement therapy, massage therapy, hippotherapy, intensive support, and transition support in the family home must: - 1.
+Meet the required qualifications as defined in the federally approved HCBS-CHRP waiver. - 2.
 Maintain and abide by all the terms of their Medicaid Provider Agreement and section 8.130. - 3.
-Comply with all the provisions of this Section 8.508; and - 4.
-Have and maintain any required state licensure. - B. Service providers shall maintain liability insurance in at least such minimum amounts as set annually by the Department. - C. A Family member may not be a Service Agency for another Family member.
-A Family member may be reimbursed for certain services as approved in the waiver.

-- D. Service Providers shall not discontinue or refuse services to a Client unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services. - E. Service Providers must have written policies that address the following: - 1.
+Comply with all the provisions of this section8.508; and - 4.
+Have and maintain any required state licensure. - B. Service providers shall maintain liability insurance in at least such minimum amounts as set annually by the Department. - C. A Family member may not be a Service Provider for another Family member.
+When a qualified provider contracts with or utilizes the services of a Professional, individual, or vendor to augment a Client's services under the waiver the definitions and qualifications contained in Section 8.508 et seq. apply. - D. Service Providers shall not discontinue or refuse services to a Client unless documented efforts have been made to resolve the situation that triggers such discontinuation or refusal to provide services. - E. Service Providers must have written policies that address the following: - 1.
 Access to duplication and dissemination of information from the child's or youth's records in compliance with all applicable state and federal privacy laws. - 2.
 How to response to alleged or suspected abuse, mistreatment, neglect, or exploitation.
-The policy must require immediate reporting when observed by employees and contractors to the agency administrator or designee and include mandatory reporting requirements pursuant to Sections 19-3-304 and 18-6.5-108, C.R.S. - 3.
+The policy must require immediate reporting when observed by employees and contractors to the agency administrator or designee and include mandatory reporting requirements pursuant to sections 19-3-304, C.R.S. and 18-6.5-108, C.R.S. - 3.
 The use of restraints, the rights of Client's, and rights modifications pursuant to sections 8.508.101 and 8.508.102. - 4.
 Medication administration pursuant to Section 8.508.103. - 5.
 Training employees and contractors to enable them to carry out their duties and responsibilities efficiently, effectively and competently.
 The policy must include staffing ratios that are sufficient to meet the individualized support needs of each Client receiving services. - 6.
-Emergency procedures including response to fire, evacuation, severe weather, natural disasters, relocation, and staffing shortages. - F. Service Provides must maintain records to substantiate claims for reimbursement in accordance with Department regulations and guidance. - G. Service Providers must comply with all federal and state program reviews and financial audits of HCBS-CHRP waiver services. - H. Service Providers must comply with requests by the Department to collect, review, and maintain individual or agency information on the HCBS-CHRP waiver. - I. Service Providers must comply with requests by the CMA to monitor service delivery through Targeted Case Management.
+Emergency procedures including response to fire, evacuation, severe weather, natural disasters, relocation, and staffing shortages. - F. Service Provides must maintain records to substantiate claims for reimbursement in accordance with Department regulations and guidance.

+- G. Service Providers must comply with all federal and state program reviews and financial audits of HCBS-CHRP waiver services. - H. Service Providers must comply with requests by the Department to collect, review, and maintain individual or agency information on the HCBS-CHRP waiver. - I. Service Providers must comply with requests by the CMA to monitor service delivery through Targeted Case Management.